isabella232/training-workshop/instructions/part-1-lesson-1.md

 ![](assets/1-1/good-build.png)

-## Verify the artifact in package feed
+## Verify the artifact in your package feed

-- Visit your Octopus Space package repository: https://octopus-training.octopus.app/app#/[space-id]/library/builtinrepository
+- Visit your Octopus Space package repository: https://octopus-training.octopus.app/app#/[space-id]/library

 From your Space, you'll find this under `Library` > `Packages`.